A Ladder of Causal Distances: Related Work

 An important practical application of causal\hyp model distances is the evaluation of causal discovery techniques.
 Ideally, one would like to compare an inferred causal model against a given ground-truth model for each type of causal query: observational, interventional, and counterfactual.

-The comparison of observational distributions has been studied extensively in machine learning and statistics (\cf\ the overviews by \cite{theis2015note} and \cite{Sriperumbudur:2010:HSE:1756006.1859901}), and distances between distributions have been used to evaluate causal discovery methods, typically by measuring the goodness of fit of the observational distribution induced by a model with respect to empirical samples from the true observational distribution (\cf\ \cite{singh2017comparative} for an overview).
+The comparison of observational distributions has been studied extensively in machine learning and statistics (\cf\ the overviews by \newcite{theis2015note} and \newcite{Sriperumbudur:2010:HSE:1756006.1859901}), and distances between distributions have been used to evaluate causal discovery methods, typically by measuring the goodness of fit of the observational distribution induced by a model with respect to empirical samples from the true observational distribution (\cf\ \newcite{singh2017comparative} for an overview).
 Importantly, such methods are inherently limited to the observational level and cannot measure how well the inferred causal model performs at the interventional and counterfactual levels.

 These two levels have received relatively little attention, compared to the observational one.
-We are not aware of any previously proposed causal\hyp model distance to consider the counterfactual level, and the few that consider the interventional level focus on a specific aspect of causal models: their causal graphs~\citep{de2009comparison}.
-For instance, the popular \emph{structural Hamming distance} ($\SHD$) \citep{Acid:2003} counts in how many edges the two input graphs differ. \cite{SID} argue that previous graph comparison metrics, including SHD, are not in line with the end goal of causal discovery, namely, predicting the outcome of interventions, and propose the \emph{structural intervention distance} ($\SID$), a premetric (\cf\ \Secref{sec:metrics}) that counts the number of pairwise interventional distributions on which two causal models (with graphs $\mathcal{G}$ and $\mathcal{H}$, respectively) disagree:
+We are not aware of any previously proposed causal\hyp model distance to consider the counterfactual level, and the few that consider the interventional level focus on a specific aspect of causal models: their causal graphs~\cite{de2009comparison}.
+For instance, the popular \emph{structural Hamming distance} ($\SHD$) \cite{Acid:2003} counts in how many edges the two input graphs differ. \newcite{SID} argue that previous graph comparison metrics, including SHD, are not in line with the end goal of causal discovery, namely, predicting the outcome of interventions, and propose the \emph{structural intervention distance} ($\SID$), a premetric (\cf\ \Secref{sec:metrics}) that counts the number of pairwise interventional distributions on which two causal models (with graphs $\mathcal{G}$ and $\mathcal{H}$, respectively) disagree:

-Under the assumption that the causal models agree on an underlying observational distribution, \cite{SID} show that the comparison of interventional distributions reduces to a purely graphical criterion.
+Under the assumption that the causal models agree on an underlying observational distribution, \newcite{SID} show that the comparison of interventional distributions reduces to a purely graphical criterion.
 In particular, when the graphs are the same, both $\SHD$ and $\SID$ are $0$, and $\SHD(\mathcal{G},\mathcal{H}) = 0$ implies $\SID(\mathcal{G},\mathcal{H}) = 0$.

-\cite{singh2017comparative} also discuss evaluation methods that measure the performance of an inferred causal model with respect to some predefined causal effect: for fixed $X, Y \in \bX$, is $P^{\mathfrak{C};\DO(X=x)}_{Y}$ estimated correctly? \citet{NIPS2018_8155} compare two causal models, but only for the purpose of testing identity.
-Both constitute special cases of our interventional distance.